buildkite/on-demand/agent-composer/README.md

 # agent-composer

-`agent-composer` combines two patterns I have developed for composing Buildkite Agents images that can be scheduled on-demand to run on an ECS cluster:
+`agent-composer` combines several patterns I have developed for composing Buildkite Agent ECS task definitions that can be scheduled on-demand.
+These patterns include:

-- Buildkite Agent Injection: using a Docker Volume to inject the Buildkite Agent into any image, allowing the use of stock images from Docker Hub or elsewhere without modification.
+- Buildkite Agent Injection: using a Docker Volume to inject the Buildkite Agent into _any_ image, allowing the use of stock images from Docker Hub or elsewhere without modification.
 - `iam-ssh-agent` Sidecar: add an [`iam-ssh-agent`](https://github.com/keithduncan/iam-ssh-agent)
 sidecar container to enable secure, IAM controlled access to SSH keys to clone source code repositories without granting the container access to the raw key material.
+- `Buildkite::ECS::TaskDefinition` CloudFormation Macro: a Lambda based CloudFormation macro you can deploy to your account make writing Buildkite Agent ECS Task Definitions simple.
+- Image Builder CloudFormation Stacks: drop in CloudFormation substacks to configure resources for building and storing custom Docker images on ECR.

 ## Buildkite Agent Injection